techidaily/site-sound-tweaking/source/_posts/updated-in-2024-accelerating-audio-on-windows-the-leading-10-tools-for-immediate-volume-increase.md

 ![letasoft sound booster](https://images.wondershare.com/filmora/article-images/3-letasoft-sound-booster.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Jng92DT1n_Y?si=LvxQhsEJoymsM2iZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Letasoft Sound browser is yet another gem that brings sound-dead audio files to life.
 Use this booster to amplify the sound for almost everything.
 Imagine being in an online meeting and the microphone of the other person has issues.
 That would be the last place where you want to practice lip-reading, and that is where the Letasoft Sound booster leads the way.
 The software acts as an extra amplifier, and the program allows your speakers to produce a louder sound.
 You can increase the volume up to 500%, and the program works smoothly with online communication software, web browsers, games, and other media players.
 You do not have to be a tech genie to use this.
 You will be working with a pop-up slider to control the volume.
 This sound booster starts automatically, and you do not have to start it manually.
 Letasoft Sound Booster is supported by Windows XP/Vista/7/8/10, for 32 and 64 bit.
 You can try the software for free, but you will need to purchase, once the trial period expires.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/8U3ooyFiAB4?si=yXPQrDhMBEJwN2EZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 4\.
 [FxSound](https://www.fxsound.com/)